 Additionally, boats manufactured after March 16, 2012 will be equipped with an automotive type fuel fill, and a carbon canister installed in the fuel tank vent system.
 The fuel fill is designed to activate the automatic shutoff feature on the delivery nozzle at a predetermined level to ensure that the tank is not overfilled, and to maintain proper venting.
-Occasional early shutoffs may occur- this is normal, just as in your car.
-Be aware of your beginning and ending fuel level, though- if you know you have pumped enough to be close to capacity, DO NOT "TOP OFF"!
+Occasional early shutoffs may occur-this is normal, just as in your car.
+Be aware of your beginning and ending fuel level, though-if you know you have pumped enough to be close to capacity, DO NOT "TOP OFF"!
 Intentionally filling to more than rated capacity will not allow the vent system to function correctly and could introduce fuel into the carbon canister, requiring replacement of the canister.
 Here are some tips to keep your system functioning as designed for a cleaner, greener boating experience:

-- When fueling on a trailer, fuel with the keel approximately level with the ground.
-In the water, this is the natural floating attitude of your Sea Hunt- just keep it balanced side to side (You should already have everyone out of the boat when fueling as a normal precaution). - Make sure you have the dispensing nozzle inserted all the way into the boat's fuel fill. - Maintain control of the dispensing nozzle- don't set the catch (if equipped) and walk away. - Use a portable container for emergency fueling only.
+- Make sure you have the dispensing nozzle inserted all the way into the boat's fuel fill. - Maintain control of the dispensing nozzle don't set the catch (if equipped) and walk away. - Use a portable container for emergency fueling only.
 If you have to use a portable container or fuel caddy to fill your boat, remember the automatic shutoff will not work, and do not fill over the rated capacity. - When trailering your boat, avoid parking on extreme slopes for an extended period of time, particularly with a full tank in hot weather.